davybrion/companysite-dotnet/content/blog/2009-08-finding-memory-leaks-in-silverlight-with-windbg.md

 As you can see, only the last instance of MyView is actively referenced somewhere.
 That means that the first 4 instances are ready to be collected during the next garbage collection.

-One thing i don't understand though, is that the reference chain of the last instance doesn't mention MainPage or the event handler anymore.
-But when i attached Visual Studio's debugger to the browser instance i could clearly see that the MyEvent of MainPage indeed contained an event handler that pointed to this MyView instance.
-I'm far from a WinDbg and SOS expert so i have no idea why the reference chain doesn't reflect this.
+One thing I don't understand though, is that the reference chain of the last instance doesn't mention MainPage or the event handler anymore.
+But when I attached Visual Studio's debugger to the browser instance I could clearly see that the MyEvent of MainPage indeed contained an event handler that pointed to this MyView instance.
+I'm far from a WinDbg and SOS expert so I have no idea why the reference chain doesn't reflect this.
 Perhaps someone with more WinDbg and SOS knowledge can shed some light on this?

 Either way, this approach is a pretty good way of finding memory leaks in your Silverlight code.
 In a real application it's obviously a bit more complicated to find the exact cause of a leak compared to this simple example, but it's still pretty doable.
 Just execute the !dumpheap -stat -type YourRootNameSpaceHere and look for unusually high numbers of instances of your types.
 Then you can start looking at each instance to figure out what's going on.
 And for a nice list of commands that you can execute in WinDbg with SOS, be sure to check <a href="http://msdn.microsoft.com/en-us/library/bb190764.aspx">this</a> out.